jorian/barterdexdocs/docs/source/guides.rst

 .. image:: _static/images/buy-copy-curl.png
    :align: center

-Buying a coin always happens in pairs: KMD/BTC means that KMD is the base coin and BTC is the rel coin.
+Buying a coin with another coin always happens in pairs: KMD/BTC means that KMD is the base coin and BTC is the rel coin: base/rel.
 You always buy base with rel, so in this case, you buy KMD with BTC.
 This means that you need some BTC in your BTC smart address, to be able to buy KMD with it, and you need to have at least 2 BTC transactions in this smart address, because you are paying a small `dexfee` too.

+(For reasons why 2 transactions (UTXOs) are needed, read the :ref:`Overview of the atomic swap protocol`.)

-You can find this BTC smart address by selecting the ``setpassphrase`` request and finding the ``"BTC": "<address here>"`` line.
+You can get this BTC smart address by selecting the ``setpassphrase`` request and finding the ``"BTC": "<address here>"`` line.

 ``rel`` and ``relvolume`` are related.
 The amount of KMD you can buy, depends on the ``relvolume`` you define.
-A glance at the orderbook will give you an idea about how to define ``relvolume``.
+A glance at the orderbook will give you an idea about what size ``relvolume`` should be.
 Also, the amount of KMD you receive is a combination of ``relvolume`` and ``price``.
 It is a result of a trade, rather than a goal.
 It is not simply saying: "I want 10 KMD, figure out how much BTC I need to pay".
 Instead, it is the other way around: "Here is 1 BTC, figure out how much KMD I get".

 Take for example this order in the orderbook for KMD/BTC: